TheJacksonLaboratory/JAXBD2K-ShortCourse/RNA-Seq module/readme.md

 In this module, you need to
 1. Register an account on Galaxy if you haven't yet
-2. Open up the tutorial document 'BD2K_RNAseqModule_JAX2018_online' and follow the steps
+2. Open up the tutorial document 'BD2K_RNAseqModule_JAX2018_online' (.docx or .pdf) and follow the steps